UnumID/Server-SDK-Typescript/README.md

 The SMS message will be in the format:
 - Verification Request: [verifier_name].
 Click here to complete: [deep_link]

 **Note**: The verifier is corresponding to the presentation request from which the deeplink references.
-Because you are the acting verifier, the name will be what ever you provided as the name to [registerVerifier](###registerVerifier).
+Because you are the acting verifier, the name will be what ever you provided during [verifier registration](#registerVerifier).

 Parameters
 ```typescript